sinncostan/csci3055u-project-template/README.md

 > 1) The style of programming supported by the language: functional vs procedural programming

 > The support for Scala is much similar to Clojure asit is right now, but they differ in the sense that Scala also is Object-Oriented since it is sharing many functionalities from that of Java.
 Manty would say Clojure on one of the best hybrid languages since you can cross between Object-Oriented and Functional Programming to solve problems.
+Scala and Clojure also differ in static typing as Scala is a language with inferencing capabilities and has inheritence capabilities showing how well it is for Object-Oriented purposes.

+> 2) The ability to perform meta-programming such as macros

+> While Clojure makes good use of macros, Scala on the other hand had their issues with macros, as it is still an experimental feature which does not alway work.
+The developers of scala said they would release stable versions later on, but for now we would have to wait or try the experimental versions.
+For meta-programming in general there is a alernate way of doing it and it is to use Scalameta (which can be found on https://scalameta.org/) which is stable and works as long as you have the dependencies and run it through sbt.
+Macros just seem more pleasing in a Dynamic Type language like Clojure rather than a Static Type such as Scala in the end.

+> 3) Symbol resolution and its support for closure

+> 4) Scoping rules supported by the language: lexical vs dynamic scoping

+> While CLojure as a language has both Lexical and Dynamic scoping, Scala only has one of the two which is Lexical scoping.
+Scala uses two symbols being ```scala var``` and ```scala val``` which are the two possible bindings.
+Since Scala uses a static tye of architecture it would only result to the scoping being Lexical as they only can get referenced and updated within a block of code

+> 5) Functional programming constructs either as part of the language or supported by the standard library of the runtime.

+>

+> 6) Its type system: static vs dynamic types

+> While Clojure is based of a dynamic type of language, Scala is more of a Static language.
+While Scala does give you the feeling of a Dynamic type, it shines out more as a Static type by getting static type benefits.
+Static Types is known for being better because of how it is capable of noticing symbol types and can debug them with ease.

+> 7) Strengths and weaknesses of the language

+> Strengths and Weaknesses
+  * Strengths
+      * Scala is easier to learn (if coming from an Object-Oriented background)
+        * Java, C++, Python, etc.
+      * A good represeentation of a Hybrid Language
+        * Object-Oriented Programming
+        * Functional Programming
+      * Has High Functionality
+        * Can pass function arguments to other functions
+        * Can return values from other functions
+        * Can assign values into a Data Structure
+        * If you struggle with a Functional Frogramming view, you are free to try it in an Object Oriented view
+      * Useful for Data Scienctists
+        * Can use tools such as Spark
+        * Lots of huge companies use Scala
+      * Uses Immuatble Objects
+        * Reduces encounter with problems which even programs like Java encounter
+      * Good IDE Support with IDEs such as:
+        * IntelliJ IDEA
+        * Scala IDE for Eclipse
+        * Emacs
+        * Atoms

+  * Weaknesses
+      * Its hard to learn both and apply both Object-Oriented and Functional Programming when coding in Scala
+      * As a hybrid language it can make types such as Static vs Dynamic harder to understanf
+      * Lacks good tail-recursions since it runs on Java Virtual Machine (JVM)
+      * Scala developers are still little (while Object-Ortiented has been around, Functional Programming is still new)
+      >